HALLOWEEN SAFETY TIPS

-The Town of Jackson, the Jackson Police Department and the Jackson/Teton County Animal Shelter wants everyone to enjoy fun and safe Halloween celebrations.
+The Town of Jackson, the Jackson Police Department and the Jackson/ Teton County Animal Shelter want everyone to enjoy fun and safe Halloween celebrations.
 The following tips and information are reminders about safety during the Halloween festivities.

 - Motorists should be overly cautious.
 Children sometimes forget to watch for cars and might dart out of the darkness or from between cars into the roadway.